 Yunnan Shilin National Park — Yunnan's Stone Forest

-The Stone Forest is another classic national park, but not quite as outstanding and full of interesting features as the featured five above.
+The Stone Forest is another classic national park, but not quite as outstanding and full of interesting features as the featured parks above.
 There are various gatherings of pointy stone projections, caves, and lakes.
-The Yi and Suni peoples live in this sizable 350 sq km park.
+The Yi and Suni peoples live in this sizable 350-sq-km (135-sq-mile) park.

 Hong Kong's "National Parks"

 Hong Kong has some amazing preserved coastline and hiking opportunities in its 30 country parks, but the closest thing Hong Kong has to a national park is Hong Kong Global Geopark (once Hong Kong National Geopark), which captures HK's most visually stunning geology.